ClickBank Gravity Score Explained: How to Find Winning Offers

 With Gravity Score, you’re getting all of those other factors to get a sense of what’s popular, including but not limited to total sales.

-A high Rank Score doesn’t automatically translate into the best results for smaller affiliates – in fact, it’s often just the opposite!
-Some affiliates use Gravity Score to help them steer clear of the most competitive products!
+A high Rank doesn’t automatically translate into the best results for smaller affiliates – in fact, it’s often just the opposite!
+Some affiliates use Gravity Score to help them steer clear of the most competitive offers and products.

 What is a Good Gravity for ClickBank?